-There are several things to consider when shipping Orders international.
+There are several things to consider when shipping Orders internationally.
 There is additional information required to send to the carriers for international destinations and this should be accurate.

 - Description - Product description for the product will come from the Item's Item Description field.

-- Commodity Codes: Items being shipped need to be associated to Commodity codes.
+- Commodity Codes: Items being shipped need to be associated with Commodity codes.
 See Create Commodity Codes

 - Country of Origin - This value will be pulled from the Item Receipts that product is allocated from.

 - Weight - Product weight will be calculated based on the Item Receipt weights that product is allocated from.

 - Cartonization data: For multiple carton orders, it is required that these be either:

 - Cartonized - Can be done at the time of fulfillment.

 - Pack Station - Orders can be packed at the pack station.

 - Customs Info.
 Additional customs information should be setup.

 - Incoterm - Value for handling duties and taxes, defaults to 'DDP' (Delivered Duty Paid)

 - EXW – Ex Works (named place of delivery)